vinumanikandan/vinumanikandan.github.io/_pages/teaching.md

 Sep 2021 – PRESENT Research Associate (Bioinformatics) ,PHRC, NYUAD
 ====================================================

-* Analysis of 10,000 Axiom Genotyping datasets for UAE Healthy Future study
+* Analysis of 10,000 Axiom Genotyping dataset

-* Comparative analysis of 10,000 UAEHFS with 1000 Genome
+* Comparative analysis of 10,000  with 1000 Genome

-* Analysis of 1,000 WGS UAEHFS gVCF’s
+* Analysis of 1,000 WGS gVCF’s

 * Systems genetics identifies miRNA-mediated regulation of host response in COVID-19 Ø mRNA-QTL analysis for host response in COVID-19